EdizKarli/Dsa210-Proj/README.md

 	- Statistical methods will be applied to investigate the impact of various factors such as departure time and weather on travel duration and stress levels.

 ## Hypothesis
-I hypothesize that existential crises are more frequent on days with:
+I hypothesize that my social media usage is more frequent on days with:
 - Less sleep and lower sleep quality
 - More stressful academic events, such as exams and project deadlines.
-- Lower social interaction, which could correlate with increased self-reflection.
+- Lower social interaction.

 ## Expected Outcome
-Insights: I expect to uncover patterns that link existential crises with certain daily events or routines, such as lack of sleep, high stress, or looming deadlines
+Insights: I expect the usage of social media to increase when I have less sleep, have lesser social interaction and have longer travel and school time.
 ## Expected Visualizations
--Time-Series Plots: To track existential crises over time and look for trends.
+-Time-Series Plots: To track social media usage over time and look for trends.
--Correlation Heatmaps: To see how different factors relate to existential crises.
+-Correlation Heatmaps: To see how different factors relate to social media usage.
--Regression Models: To quantify how much each factor contributes to crisis frequency
+-Regression Models: To quantify how much each factor contributes to usage frequency